ShreyasKR8/play-stack/README.md

-# play-stack
+# PlayStack
-A shopping site for games.
+A shopping website for games. - *In progress*